nilsj/LatexOutliner/README.md

 - press `?` for help in the outline view
 - If the outline view is not responding e.g. after you close and open the project, close it and use "LatexOuteliner: Show outline on the left"

+### Beamer
+If you set the "beamer" property to true in the project settings, then each text snippet will be surrounded by a frame, and the frame title will be the title of the text snippet.

 ## Todos
 - move and in/outdent item with super h,j,k,l
 - move cursor with j,k